Elina-Zhu/Bear-Maps/README.md

 1. Clone this repo to your local machine using `https://github.com/your-username/Bear-Maps.git`.
 2. Compile the project using Maven: `mvn compile`.
-3. Run the server: `mvn exec:java -Dexec.mainClass="Main"`.
+3. Run the server: `mvn exec:java -Dexec.mainClass="MapServer"`.

 ## Usage